lutasam/-/README.md

-# homework compiler for C's FOR
+# compiler for C's FOR
 implement the 'FOR''s generation by LR(1)<br>
 not very perfect